kmbordin/kmbordin.github.io/CV.md

 -   Proficiency in coding with the Tidyverse package (especially ggplot2 and dplyr).

--   Management of large datasets.
+-   Management of large datasets of biological data.